Rocket League Mechanics by Rank

 3. Gold

 At Gold, you should have a good understanding of the basic mechanics described previously.
 It’s time to learn a bit of advanced mechanics and develop excellent field awareness.
-Dribbling helps here because it forces you to control the ball instead of just reacting to it.
+What seperates Gold from Plat is knowing where the ball is going before it gets there.

 Work on hitting the ball off the wall and hitting shots out of those positions.
 Wall play is important, as it opens up many other angles for passing and shooting.